Aftermath of the Korean War

+Background

 The Korean War was the first war in which the United Nations (UN) participated outside the Western world.
-Some commentators argued that it showed that the UN was a powerful organization for helping to keep world peace.
 The UN Command in South Korea is still functional.

 Around June 1950, the Korean War became an international crisis, as it made communist and capitalist countries around the world go against each other.
 By the end of World War II, the Soviet Union sought to spread communism to other nations and did so by providing political, logistical, and diplomatic support and assisted in the plans to invade South Korea.
 The Soviets provided military training for North Korean and Chinese troops.

-In response, the United States, fearing that the Soviets would control and spread communism to the entire Korean Peninsula and South Pacific, sent troops into South Korea to support the its military forces.
+In response, the United States, fearing that the Soviets would control and spread communism to the entire Korean Peninsula and South Pacific, sent troops into South Korea to support its military forces.
 Those actions quickly escalated into other countries.
-The United Nations (UN) supported the south, and China supported the north.
+The UN supported the south, and China supported the north.
 Both sides got involved in the conflict.
+Kim Il Sung’s invasion solved a number of critical problems for the Truman administration, and did wonders in building the American Cold War position on a world scale.

 The war devastated both North and South Korea.
-Both suffered major damage to their economies and infrastructure, as a result of bombings, artillery strikes and loss of life, including im military personnel and civilians.
+Both suffered major damage to their economies and infrastructure, as a result of bombings, artillery strikes and loss of life, including military personnel and civilians.